ethereum/eth2.0-pm/eth2.0-implementers-calls/call_009.md

 * Joseph Delong asked about issue #386 [(Link)](https://github.com/ethereum/eth2.0-specs/issues/386) and why are validator balances no longer part of ValidatorRecord?
     * [PR#317](https://github.com/ethereum/eth2.0-specs/pull/317) was the update that made the changes to that
     * Moving the validator balance into the beacon state is for hashing optimization, no?
 Is that language specific to python?
       * Discussion ensued, and Danny added that 1.) yes, moving the validator balance into the beacon state _is_ for hashing optimization.
 And 2.) no, it is not language specific to python.
 We used to have two states (active and crystallized).
 The active state was small and had to get re-hashed frequently.
 The crystallized state was very large and had to get re-hashed every epoch.
 We had the separation because we were using a flat hash and had no ability to cache the components of the state that had _not_ changed.
 When we moved to the ssz tree hash, we now have isolated the various components (array, objects) from each other, into this hash tree. _So_, when we update just the balance of one validator, in order to re-hash the data structure, most of the components of the tree remain stable and we have to a relatively low number of hashes in order to update.
 This was generally perceived as good and fine when we were using blake as the hash.
-However, when we switched to keccak256, we decided that most of the validator record is _not_ updated frequently.
-But the _balances_ every epoch are being updated via the rewards and penalites.
+However, when we switched to keccak256, we had a performance loss on hash computation time.
+Most of the validator record is _not_ updated frequently, but most of the validator _balances_ are being updated every epoch via the rewards and penalites.
 So, by moving the balances out, we've isolated the large component of what needs to be re-hashed into a smaller data structure.
 And so we're able to benefit from caching the hashes of the validator records a lot more, and isolate the amount of hashing that has to be done.
 All in an effort to reduce the increase in hash time when we moved from blake to keccak256.
       * This is also covered in Ben's issue of What's New in ETH2.0
 * Ben was curious about expected behavior of beacon chain block proposers?
     * As an exercise, Ben discussed how he went through how block proposers are supposed to deal with deposit receipts from the main chain.